OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 2. Highlight key properties that determine the effectiveness of the techniques used;
 3. List robustness criteria for specific types of obfuscation and anti-tampering;
 3. Provide testers with knowledge, processes and tools for verifying effectiveness.

+## Resilience Assessment Overview

+A *resilience assessment* can be performed in the context of a regular mobile app security test, or stand-alone to verify the effectiveness of a software protection scheme.
+The process consists of the following high-level steps:

+1. Assess whether a suitable and reasonable threat model exists, and the anti-reversing controls fit the threat model;
+2. Assess the effectiveness of the defenses in countering the identified threats using hybrid static/dynamic analysis.
+In other words, play the role of the adversary, and crack the defenses!
+3. In some scenarios, white-box testing can be added to assess specific features of the protection scheme in an isolated fashion (e.g., a particular obfuscation method).

 ## Assessing the Threat Model and Software Protection Architecture